sebcachia/sebcachia.github.io/content/_index.md

-# 👋 Hi there!
+# 👋 Hi!

-My name is Sebastian Cachia.
-I am a product person currently working with [Shapr3D](https://www.shapr3d.com) to build a better CAD.
-I was born in Malta 🇲🇹 and I live in Budapest, Hungary 🇭🇺 with my family (👨‍👩‍👧‍👧 + 🐶).
+My name is Sebastian, but you can call me Seb.
+I am Maltese-German (🇲🇹 + 🇩🇪), and currently live in Budapest, Hungary 🇭🇺 with my family (👨‍👩‍👧‍👧 + 🐶).
+I am a product person and currently work at [Shapr3D](https://www.shapr3d.com) where we are building better CAD software.

----

 ## 💬 Get in touch

-Feel free to connect to talk about Product, CAD or if you think I could help with anything else.
+Connect if you want to talk about Product, CAD or anything else you think I could have an insight on.

 📧 {{< cloakemail address="mail@sebcachia.com" >}}

 👤 [Linkedin](https://linkedin.com/in/sebcachia)

+---